wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 author: rdegges
 tags: [cryptocurrency, bitcoin, coinbase, okta, node]
 tweets:
-  - "Interested in freelancing for Bitcoin? @rdegges will show you how to build your own invoicing tool using @coinbase! →"
+  - "Interested in freelancing for Bitcoin? @rdegges will show you how to build your own invoicing tool using @coinbase! → "
   - "Stop scrolling through your feed and build something fun!
-We'll show you how to build a cryptocurrency invoicing service using @coinbase and Node >:)"
+We'll show you how to build a cryptocurrency invoicing service using @coinbase and Node.js >:) "
 ---